Neo-Nazism in Russia: Schultz-88

-In 2004, a trial was held against members of the neo-Nazi group Schultz-88, which operated in St. Petersburg and the Leningrad region from April 2001 to March 2003.
-Members of the group attacked people of "non-Slavic" appearance, Jews and representatives of youth subcultures hostile to skinheads.
-Members of the group included Alexey Mikhailovich Voyevodin and Dmitry Borovikov, leaders of the Mad Crowd skinhead group.
-The chief expert on the Schultz-88 case was the St. Petersburg scholar and ethnographer Nikolai Girenko.
+In 2004, a trial was held against members of the neo-Nazi group Schultz-88, which operated in St. Petersburg and the Leningrad Oblast from April 2001 to March 2003.
+Members of the group committed attacks on individuals of "non-Slavic" appearance, Jews, and members of youth subcultures hostile to neo-Nazi skinheads.
+Among the group's members were Alexey Voyevodin and Dmitry Borovikov, leaders of the neo-Nazi skinhead group Mad Crowd.
+The chief expert witness in the Schultz-88 case was the St. Petersburg scholar and ethnographer Nikolai Girenko.
 He was murdered on 19 June 2004.
-During the trial, the jury of the St. Petersburg City Court found members of the Borovikov-Voyevodin gang ("Combat Terrorist Organization") guilty, including in the murder of Girenko.
-On 14 June 2011 the St. Petersburg City Court sentenced the ringleader Voyevodin and another member of the group, Artyom Prokhorenko, to life imprisonment.
-Other members of the gang were sentenced to various terms of imprisonment.
+During the trial, a jury of the St. Petersburg City Court found members of the Borovikov-Voyevodin gang (the Combat Terrorist Organization) guilty of, among other things, Girenko's murder.
+On 14 June 2011, the St. Petersburg City Court sentenced Voyevodin and another member, Artyom Prokhorenko, to life imprisonment.
+Other members of the gang were sentenced to varying terms of imprisonment.